 In the ‘Quiet’ coach music/mobile (Cell) phones or loud conversation as previously mentioned can result in some shaking of the head or some strange looks.
-Please be considerate of fellow travelers.
+Please be considerate of fellow travellers.

 On a positive British people are generally more tolerant of people travelling with children, of all ages, and the need to keep them amused or occupied during the journey.

-Throughout my global train travel experiences, UK train travelers are more conscious of their personal space whilst on board a train than any other country.
-If you are seated next to stranger, they may not take kindly to you encroaching on to their space/seat.
+Throughout my global train travel experiences, UK train travellers are more conscious of their personal space whilst onboard a train than any other country.
+If you are seated next to strangers, they may not take kindly to you encroaching on to their space/seat.

 If you are alone at the table and 3 travelling companions join you, or a family, they often take over the space and you are confined into a small space.
 I find in this position a little effort to engage in only a few words of conversation or interaction relieves any possible anxiety or discomfort.

 One aspect of train travel seems no different in the UK to many other countries and that is the temperature variations inside the train.
 Whatever the time of year the train is rarely a constant comfortable temperature.